adityaavenkataraman192/Image_Classification/README.md

 Model (fruitmodel.h5):

 The model uses the EfficientNetV2_B3 architecture, a highly efficient convolutional neural network (CNN) designed for image classification tasks.
-EfficientNetV2_B3 offers a balance between accuracy and computational efficiency, utilizing advanced techniques like Fused-MBConv layers and scalable algorithms.
+EfficientNetV2_B3 balances accuracy and computational efficiency, utilizing advanced techniques like Fused-MBConv layers and scalable algorithms.
 The model is pre-trained on the ImageNet dataset, making it suitable for transfer learning.
-The trained model, fruitmodel.h5, is fine-tuned to classify images of healthy and rotten fruits and vegetables.
+The trained model, fruit model.h5, is fine-tuned to classify images of healthy and rotten fruits and vegetables.
 Jupyter Notebook:

 The notebook contains the full workflow, from data preprocessing to model training and evaluation.